coltongrainger/quamash/alg2.md

 - *To demonstrate.* Every subspace of $V$ is an $F[x]$-submodule for this $T$.
 - *Demo.* Say $\RR^2$ is an $\RR[x]$-module with the action of $x \in \RR[x]$ given by $$x.v = Av \quad \text{ where } \quad A = \begin{bmatrix} -1 & 0 \\ 0 & -1\end{bmatrix} \quad \text{ w.r.t. the standard basis.}$$ The property of being an $\RR[x]$-submodule is stronger than that of being an $\RR$-linear subspace, so the submodules of $\RR^2$ are all subspaces.
 Conversely, if $V \subset \RR^2$ is a subspace, then $V$ is an abelian group.
 For any $v \in V$, the image of $v$ under the action of $x$ is $x.v = -v$.
 So $V$ is stable under the linear transformation; whence $V$ is an $\RR[x]$-submodule.

+Lecture ended with "the standard yoga of defining a quotient", which, for now, is best left to one's imagination.
+(TODO define quotients to satisfaction.)

 ### Algebras

 To list three definitions for algebras.
 (It's convenient to assume in this setting that both the rings and the ring homs are unital.)